swift-nav/sora-device-client/README.md

 ```
 You will most likely have to edit the `driver` section to work with the location source for your system.

-### Command-line application
+## Running
-To run the command-line application, launch a shell from poetry:
+To run the command-line client, launch a shell from poetry:
 ```bash
 poetry shell
 ```